efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 ---

 #### Ishizu Ishtar
-Ishizu uses the skill "Exchange of the Spirit" which does the same thing as the card {Exchange of the Spirit} except at 10 or more cards instead.
+She uses the skill "Exchange of the Spirit" which does the same thing as the card {Exchange of the Spirit} except at 10 or more cards instead.

 ##### Missions
 - Use Seto Kaiba to defeat Ishizu Ishtar